smguggen/questal/README.md

 Version 4
 ---------
 Starting with Version 4 Questal supports server-side node requests as well as the browser-based requests it's always had.
 The syntax is all the same so you probably won't notice a difference, but if you only want to include what you're going to use and have no need for both subpackages, we've still got you covered.

 The built files in the `/dist` directory are intended for browser-based requests only and do not include any of the server-side request files.
 Importing or using a script tag directly from the `/dist` directory will get you the browser-only version.

 However if you're using a service like `Babel` to `import Questal from 'questal'` pre-build, that version defaults to the full module containing all subpackages.
 So in case you know that you just need to make browser-based requests or that you just need to make server-side requests and have no need for both packages, the module exposes both packages individually using the static `QuestalAjax` and `QuestalNode` properties.

 ```javascript
 const { QuestalAjax } = require('questal') //Uses only the browser-based version

 const { QuestalNode } = require('questal') //Uses only the Node-based version
 ```

+Alternatively, `Questal` uses sister package [Requestal](https://www.npmjs.com/package/requestal) under the hood for Node-based requests, so if you feel you have no need whatsoever for browser-based requests, you can always install `Requestal` directly.